OneIdentity/safeguard-api-tutorial/spp3-postman/README.md

-# SPP 3 -- Using Postman to call the Safeguard API
+# SPP 3 -- Using Postman to call the SPP API

 [Postman](https://www.getpostman.com/) is a GUI tool for calling REST-based APIs.
 It is targeted at developers and testers, but it also works well for admins and system integrators.
 Postman supports Windows, macOS, and Linux and includes many features and add-ons that go above and beyond what we need for this tutorial.
-What we will focus on is the very simple interface for calling REST-based APIs such as the Safeguard API.
+What we will focus on is the very simple interface for calling REST-based APIs such as the SPP API.

 We will look at
 [Postman Collections](https://learning.getpostman.com/docs/postman/collections/intro_to_collections/)